luxysiv/Cloudflare-Gateway-Pihole/README.md

 # New update

+* If you receive an e-mail that says GitHub Action will be stop, don't worry, GitHub Action will continue to run forever.

 * Major update, you can run cron every hour, no need to worry about losing blocking effect, no damage to Cloudflare Gateway server

 * You must delete the lists of other scripts.